— Fred Rogers

 Please contact us to schedule an appointment to learn more about our school’s program.

-Children in the Temple Beth Israel morning preschool program are divided into age groups, based on their age as of September 1 of the school year when they enter.
+Children in the Tree of Life Children's Center at Temple Beth Israel (formerly Temple Beth Israel Preschool) morning preschool program are divided into age groups, based on their age as of September 1 of the school year when they enter.
 Children need to be 2 years old prior to enrollment and 2 year olds in our Group 1 Program do not have to be using the toilet independently before enrollment.
 Children who are enrolled in the full day program are in a mixed-age group in the afternoons.
 We aim to keep a 2:15 staff-to-student ratio with our two groups of older children and 2:10 ratio with our youngest group of children.

-In all of TBI's children’s groups, there is a balance.
+In all of Tree of Life Children's Center's groups, there is a balance.
 The balance is between outdoor and indoor activities, a balance between teacher-guided and child-initiated play, a balance of Jewish and secular learning and a balance of opportunities for independent play and social interaction.
 Exploring, discovery and learning are promoted within all of our age groups.
 Children move from one class to the next at the beginning of the school year, and the focus of each group reflects the children’s developmental stages and increasing skill levels.
 Our teachers understand the importance of interacting with each child in a meaningful way to support and extend their learning.

 Group 1 children are entering our program at age 2, thus attachment is a crucial focus for both child and parent.
 Our preschool teachers are caring and nurturing as they help a child become accustomed to a school routine.
 The area of communication and language are also major areas of growth with our two year olds.
 The trust that children develop with our staff encourages their developing language and social skills.
 Exploring and discovery are what our Group 1 children do.